ryanchanplc/waypoints-viewer/README.md

 # Waypoints Viewer

+This repo is used to demostrate the use of **Google Map APIs** (Places, Maps, Directions and Geocoding) in ReactJS only.
+It used the [google-react-map](https://github.com/google-map-react/google-map-react) to initialize the map.

 Please find the demo on heroku : [https://waypoints-viewer.herokuapp.com/](https://waypoints-viewer.herokuapp.com/)

-Note:The demo above query a **mock api** that will randomly return different results , including a fixed set of waypoint (no matter what are the inputs), 500 server internal error, and other failed result. **Please try submit several times to see different results.**
+Note:The demo above query a **MOCK API** that will randomly return different results , including **a fixed set of waypoint** (no matter what are the inputs), 500 server internal error, and other failed result. **Please try submit several times to see the results.**

 # Additional Feature